Contents

 Pillar Blog Posts

-Alternatively, you can feed in your best three blog posts that target each stage of the funnel — top, middle, and bottom.
-Each one of these will provide a unique journey for the prospect.
-For example, a top-of-funnel blog post could feature a story of a customer solving problems that you know many of your customers have — which can help prospects that need to become problem-aware.
+For example, a top-of-funnel blog post could feature a story of a customer solving problems that you know many of your prospects face — which can help visitors that need to become problem-aware.
 A bottom-of-funnel blog post could be one that discusses your pricing, or compares your product to a competitor.

 How It Works